-High school students in grade 12 may enrol for up to six hours of university level courses per semester.
-Students must have an average of at least 85% (3.3 on a 4.0 scale) and must have written approval of their parent or guardian, and the high school they attend.
-Students may take regular classroom courses on campus and/or they may take courses through Kingswood Extended.
+High school students in grade 12 may enrol for up to six hours of university level courses per semester or three hours per term.
+Students must have an average of at least 85% (3.3 on a 4.0 scale) and must have written approval of their parent or guardian and the high school they attend.
+Students may take regular classroom courses on-campus and/or they may take courses online through Kingswood Extended.